XRPLF/xrpl-dev-portal/content/concept-amendments.md

 Correctly implements a limit on [transfer fees](concept-transfer-fees.html) to a 100% fee, represented by a maximum `TransferRate` value of `2000000000`.
 (A 100% fee in this case means you must send 2 units of the issued currency for every 1 unit you want to deliver.)
 Without the amendment, the effective limit is a `TransferRate` value of 2<sup>32</sup>-1, for approximately a 329% fee.

 With this amendment enabled, an [AccountSet][] transaction that attempts to set `TransferRate` higher than `2000000000` fails with the result code `temBAD_TRANSFER_RATE`.
-Any existing `TransferRate` already set to a value higher than the limit is treated as equal to the limit instead.
+Any existing `TransferRate` which was set to a higher value under the previous rules continues to apply at the higher rate.

 ## fix1368